leiradel/ddlt/README.md

 `next` will also return the same table passed to it as an argument if successful.
 In case of errors, it will return `nil`, plus a string describing the error.
 The error message will always be in the format `<file>:<line>: message`, which is the standard way to describe errors in compilers.

-Line and block comment, being returned by the tokenizer, allow for iteresting things like copying preprocessor directives to the output or processing them as they appear.
-If comments are not wanted, remove them from the token stream in your `match` parser method, i.e.:
+Line and block comments and directives, being returned by the tokenizer, allow for iteresting things like copying preprocessor directives to the output or processing them as they appear.
+If they are not wanted, remove them from the token stream in your `match` parser method, i.e.:

 ```Lua
 local lexer = newLexer{